surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Separate the 'is torn out' preference between plugins and standalone versions.
   * Some of the Virtual Keyboard mappings are now in the edit-keyboard-mapping screen.
   * Fix jog order for wavetables to match display order in all cases.
+  * Modal overlays use a semi-transparent background
+  * Clamp parameters in the twist oscillator, meaning modulation can no longer make it fail to produce correct sounds
+  * Truncated wave tables no longer add noise to the oscillator final tables when imported.
+  * Scene Paste correctly re-maps the source-scene of scene LFOs leading to correct visual display of odulation state
+  * Close all open menus when destroying the gui editor, meaning 'lingering' menus on window closed no longer crash the synth
+  * Correct the Init FM2 and Square templates to not bypass filters
+  * Warn and silence rather than crash when surge is incorrectly handed a mono output buffer (which could happen in some mac configurations with bluetooth headphones)
+  * Clamp airwindows FX selection to fix an occasional crash.

 * Futher adopting to VCV Rack (and other non-vst clients of the code).